 - A. Development proposals to improve cycling, walking and disabled access will be supported.
 Provision of improved cycle and pedestrian/disabled access routes that are physically separated from vehicular traffic and from one another will be strongly supported.
-Such routes should also ensure that access by disabled users and users of mobility scooters is secured. - B. New developments should ensure safe pedestrian and disabled access that link into the existing network, ensuring links to the village centre, retail facilities, primary school and High Street are retained and enhanced where possible. - C. Proposals to enhance the walking, cycling and mobility scooter infrastructure along the High Street will be strongly supported. - D. Proposals that will have an unacceptable impact on the walking and cycling infrastructure along the High Street will not be supported.
+Such routes should also incorporate access for disabled users and users of mobility scooters. - B. As appropriate to their scale, nature, and location, new developments should ensure safe pedestrian and disabled access that link into the existing network, ensuring links to the village centre, retail facilities, primary school and High Street are retained and enhanced where practicable. - C. Proposals to enhance the walking, cycling and mobility scooter infrastructure along the High Street will be strongly supported. - D. Proposals that would have an unacceptable impact on the walking and cycling infrastructure along the High Street will not be supported.
 Mitigation measures will be sought in relation to highway safety and pedestrian access where harm is identified as a result of additional traffic movements.